askrier/breakout/README.md

 Cheat keys: V to speed the ball up, O to damage all of player 1's blocks, P to damage all of player 2's blocks

-Known Bugs: Sometimes the collisions with the sides of the blocks when the ball is moving quickly either don't work properly out or don't register in the first place
+Known Bugs: Sometimes the collisions with the sides of the blocks when the ball is moving quickly either don't work
+    properly out or don't register in the first place.
+Two players cannot hold down the buttons and have both sets respond properly

-Extra credit:
+Extra credit: Two player game

 ### Notes/Assumptions